-DWR reports record snowpack in Sierra Nevada Mountains
+DWR reports record snowpack in Sierra Nevada mountains

 Following years of severe drought, recent storms have inundated the state refilling reservoirs and bringing hope to those who have encountered constant water restrictions or shortages.

-On Monday, a manual survey conducted by DWR – the fourth snow survey of the season at Phillips Station – recorded 126.5 inches of snow depth and a snow water equivalent of 54 inches, which is 221% of average for the location on April 3.
+On Monday, a manual survey conducted by DWR – the fourth snow survey of the season at Phillips Station – recorded 126.5 inches of snow depth and a snow water equivalent of 54 inches, which is 221 percent of average for the location on April 3.

 According to DWR, this year’s April result from the statewide snow sensor network is higher than any other reading since the network was established in the mid-1980s